 The Veendam sails to both warm and cool weather destinations.
 Its swimming pool with retractable roof and spacious common areas provide flexibility for many different itineraries.

 In the cool weather, the Veendam homeports in Fort Lauderdale, sailing a variety of cruises to the Caribbean.

-In the warn weather, the Veendam repositions to New England and Atlantic Canada, sailing a series of 7-day cruises between Boston and Quebec City.
+In the warm weather, the Veendam repositions to New England and Atlantic Canada, sailing a series of 7-day cruises between Boston and Quebec City.
 The ship also travels to Bermuda from Boston on 7-day cruises.
 These cruises can be combined into a 14-day trip that features both Bermuda and the St. Lawrence Waterway in Canada.

 The ship also features several full transits of the Panama Canal like the Veendam cruise I did between Ft.
 Lauderdale and San Diego.
 The canal was 100 years old in 2014 and has been undergoing a significant expansion.
 Anyone who loves massive civil engineering projects should certainly add a full transit of the Canal to their bucket list, and the Veendam is a nice-sized ship for the voyage.